15 braid hairstyle ideas for short, medium, and long hair

-This braid hairstyle requires some serious arm strength, but the edgy result is worth it.
-One thick Dutch braid, reaching up from the nape of the neck to the crown, takes the ballerina bun up a notch.
-Try it as your prom hairstyle—or anywhere else you’d want to all eyes on you.
+Dutch braid hairstyles require some serious arm strength, but the edgy result is usually worth it.
+A single thick Dutch braid, reaching up from the nape of the neck to the crown, is no exception, taking the ballerina bun up a notch.
+The stunning result makes it one of the best braid hairstyles for prom.
 A word to the wise: Secure the braid with one more pin than you think you need.
 It’s worth it.

 Half Up Half Down Fishtail Crown Braids

-Here’s how to upgrade the fishtail braid: Split it into two and turn it into a crown braid.
+Here’s how to upgrade the fishtail braid: Split it into two and turn it into a crown braid for a braided half up hairstyle.
 It makes for a delicate, half up half down hair look and, if you’ve already mastered the fishtail braid, takes just a few minutes to create.
-Pin it in place with bobby pins to keep the vibe elegant and polished.
+Pin your easy braid hairstyle in place with bobby pins to keep the vibe elegant and polished.

 Double French Braid Ponytail

 Think of this pretty, romantic braid hairstyle as the perfect desk-to-date night hairstyle.
 With two French braids beginning at the crown and moving back through the hair, it’s office-appropriate in the front.
 But the braids meet at the nape of the neck in a half up or full ponytail—there’s your party in the back.
-To add oomph, use a body-boosting product, like Garnier Fructis Texture Tease Dry Touch Finishing Spray, to add major waves and volume to your ponytail.
+To add oomph to your down hairstyle with braid detail, use a body-boosting product, like Garnier Fructis Texture Tease Dry Touch Finishing Spray, to add major waves and volume to your ponytail.